 - One microfiche reader

 Note: in cases where a surrogate copy of an item in the collection exists the original items will not be issued.
 There are also situations where original material will not be issued even if there are no surrogates, for example in the case of items which are particularly fragile or vulnerable (and are therefore withdrawn for conservation purposes).

 For security and preservation reasons a collection of James Joyce manuscripts, notebooks and workbooks acquired by the National Library in 2002 is available for readers to view on computer in the Manuscripts Reading Room.
 These papers consist of early James Joyce work, notes and drafts for Ulysses as well as proofs and additions to proofs for Finnegan’s Wake.

-The exhibition space on the ground floor of this building originally housed the State Heraldic Museum.
-This exhibition space will be hosting an exhibition Homecoming: JFK in Ireland to open on 21 June.
+The exhibition space on the ground floor of this building originally housed the State Heraldic Museum and now houses temporary exhibitions.